orbisgis/demat/readme.md

 Demat is a java library to generate [Vega-lite](https://vega.github.io/vega-lite/) representations.

-Demat uses the JAVET library to execute JS code.
+Demat uses the excellent [JAVET](https://github.com/caoccao/Javet) library to execute JS code.

 # Use it